wes-pro/docker-uln-mirror/README.md

 This is sometimes not possible or unconvenient, for example if you are Oracle Exadata customer, so you have Oracle Linux only on Exadata and your other linux systems are Redhat, SuSE or Debian.

 Luckily Oracle created [official docker image for Oracle Linux 7](https://hub.docker.com/_/oraclelinux/) which can be used on any non-Oracle Linux which have docker installed.
-I'm using this image to setup local mirror for ULN repositories available on https://linux.oracle.com (ULN).
+I'm using this image to setup local mirror for ULN repositories available on https://linux.oracle.com.

 ### Requirements
 1. Linux system with docker service installed and running.